mathieu-benoit/mathieu-benoit.github.io/app/content/posts/2023/02/kyverno.md

 aliases:
     - /kyverno/
 ---
-I needed to give Kyverno a try, to learn more about it, here we are!
+I needed to give Kyverno a try, to learn more about it.
+Here we are!

 KubeCon NA 2022...
 https://nirmata.com/2022/11/07/policy-governance-and-automation-crossed-the-chasm-at-kubecon-north-america-2022/